 How Will Trump Tariffs Affect Sneaker Prices?
 Here’s Everything You Need to Know

-Newsflash: China accounts for a staggering portion of global sneaker manufacturing.
-Let’s take a look at the major players and their manufacturing in the region.
+Newsflash: China accounts for a staggering portion of global sneaker manufacturing, with each brand relying on them for around 20 per cent on average.
+Trump has also pushed the tariffs on other countries, so there's nothing stopping him from extending it to other major manufacturing regions like Vietnam.
+Let’s take a look at the big brands and their manufacturing in the region.

 Nike